JMiller7334/IronJournal-Code-Samples/README.md

 ### Screen State Model

 - Provides a simple solution for using MVVM design pattern with Storyboards.
-- Abstracts parsing logic from the ViewModel, reducing its complexity.
+- Abstracts parsing logic from the ViewModel, reducing complexity.

 ### Component Models